loroldoesmath/patient-risk/README.md

 ![Correlation Heatmap](correlation_heatmap.png)

-We can see here that the age has the greatest correlation with stroke out of all of the variables, with a Pearson correlation coefficient of 0.25.
+We can see here that the patient's age has the greatest correlation with stroke out of all of the variables, with a Pearson correlation coefficient of 0.25.

 ## Conclusions